Worcester Board Of Health To Consider Dropping City's Indoor Mask Mandate

-WORCESTER (CBS) – Worcester’s city manager and medical director will ask the Board of Health Monday evening to get rid of the city’s indoor mask policy.
+WORCESTER (CBS) – On Monday night, Worcester’s Board of Health will consider a request by the City Manager and Medical Director to rescind the city’s indoor mask mandate as soon as February 18.

-City Manager Edward Augustus and Medical Director Dr. Michael Hirsh will ask the board to drop the policy, effective February 18, citing continued downward trends in COVID case numbers.
+Medical Director Dr. Michael Hirsh says COVID cases have been plummeting on the tail end of the Omicron surge and, in some cases, masks are a challenge to business owners.

-If the board agrees, colleges and workplaces with a 90% vaccination rate would also be able to ease mask requirements immediately if they choose.
+“Daily number went down to 135 a day last week after being 250 the week before, 550 the week before,” Hirsh said.

 If the Board of Health decides to drop the mask mandate, Worcester would join Beverly, Lowell, and Mansfield as communities that recently did so.